phhei/ArgsValidNovel/cfp.md

 # Call for papers (system description papers)

-The shared task of the ArgMining 2022 invites the submission of short papers on system/ approach descriptions to achieve either [subtask A or B](https://phhei.github.io/ArgsValidNovel/).
-A submission of such a paper requires a [submission of test predictions according to our test production submission procedure](https://phhei.github.io/ArgsValidNovel/submission) beforehand.
-The deadline is already expired.
+The shared task of the ArgMining 2022 invites the submission of system description short papers from teams that have particpated.

 ## Submission Information